dimforge/ncollide/geometric_representations/composite_shapes.md

 ###### Configuration Space Obstacle construction example <span class="d3" onclick="window.open('../src/configuration_space_obstacle3d.rs')"></span><span class="sp"></span><span class="d2" onclick="window.open('../src/configuration_space_obstacle2d.rs')"></span>
-The Configuration Space Obstacle is the same as the Minkowski sum of the first geometry with the reflection of the second one:
+The Configuration Space Obstacle is the same as the Minkowski sum of the first shape with the reflection of the second one:

 $$
 \mathcal{A} \ominus \mathcal{B} = \mathcal{A} \oplus -\mathcal{B} = \left\{ \mathbf{a} - \mathbf{b} \mid{} \mathbf{a} \in \mathcal{A}, \mathbf{b} \in \mathcal{B} \right\}